 Many effective viral videos tell a story.

 The human brain is strongly affected by stories and is built to think in metaphors.
 If you can find a way to craft a story around your business, you’ll increase the chances that your video will go viral almost like a film directing business.

-What value does your video provide to the people who see it?
+For instance, what value does your video provide to the people who see it?.
 Value can take all different forms.
 For example, your video might offer detailed information about a particular topic.
 Author John Green and his brother Hank have made a cottage industry out of their videos that teach kids about world history.
 (And not coincidentally, they also help sell John Green’s books.)

 Value can also come in the form of entertainment.
 Many viral videos combine product promotion with humor.
 Just make sure that your videos offer a clear value to the people who watch it.